 In addition to just laying back and enjoying yourself with a picnic there are a number of nice short walks in the area.
 The reserve sits in the shadow of the Cotter Dam, an obvious attraction in itself.
 The current Dam opened in 2014 replacing a smaller one slightly further up the river.

 Swimming and fishing is permitted in the rivers but I have to say they are a bit cold for my liking.
-For more details on a couple of the walks and the Dam see my separate reviews:
+For more details on other walks and the Dam see my separate reviews:

 What the reserve lacks is any form of retail outlet.
 The Cotter Pub was a causality of savage bush-fires which swept through the area in 2003.
 This being so, if you are camping here or visiting just for the day you need to bring your own provisions with you.